 - Ability to send test messages

-In summary, choosing an enterprise-level ESP is no easy task.
+Choosing an enterprise-level ESP is no easy task.
 It’s our aim at Cordial to be the last ESP you’ll ever need.
-With multichannel capabilities, cutting edge features and technology, a team to support you, and a Proof of Concept model to prove our capabilities, Cordial is built from the ground up to help marketers succeed.
+With multichannel capabilities, cutting edge features and technology, a team to support you, and a proof-of-concept model to prove our capabilities, Cordial is built from the ground up to help marketers succeed.

 Picked For You